 As well as working as a pastry chef under Marcus Wareing, Cassie also spent time at Hélène Darroze’s eponymous restaurant at The Connaught, and prior to that both chefs worked for Tom Aikens.
 Jake was previously head chef at Marcus.

 Pentonbridge Inn is their first joint venture where they will both head up the kitchen.
-Located in the small Cumbrian hamlet of Penton, the restaurant-with-rooms will open officially in September, having been extensively refurbished from its previous incarnation, The Bridge Inn.
+Located in the small Cumbrian hamlet of Penton, the inn has been extensively refurbished from its previous incarnation, The Bridge Inn.
 No mean feat, as a quick google of The Bridge Inn will confirm!

 The majority of fruit, vegetable and herbs will come straight from the 1.5 acres of Victorian walled garden and greenhouses at nearby Netherby Hall, which Jake and Cassie have been cultivating, alongside the head gardener.
 Local game will be well represented on the menu when in season and meat will be sourced from Lake District Farmers and Millbank Venison, with fish coming from the Solway Firth and suppliers such as Keltic Seafare.
 Meanwhile diners with a sweet tooth can be assured that, pudding here will be a priority, not an afterthought.
 There will be a small, yet sophisticated wine list to complement the menu.